zth/rescript-relay/README.md

 };
 ```

-Finally, you make a query using `[%relay.query]` to get the data needed to render the entire tree of components.
+Finally, you make a query using `[%relay.query]` and include the fragments needed to render the entire tree of components.

 ```reason
 /* Dashboard.re */